psychemedia/storytelling-notes/fairy-lore-in-court/bridget-cleary/bridget_cleary_folklore.md

 Dr. Colvall— to the Court— The tongue of the deceased protruded, which indicated sufftocation— not strangulation.
 Strangulation is considered as effected by placing a substance tightly round the neek.
 Suffocation may be caused by pressing the hand against the throat, and squeezing the wind-pipe.
 Choking is properly the stopping of the oesophagus, by the presence of some extraneous suhstance.

-Sir T. STAPLES quoted from *5 Carrington and Paine*, 121, as reported in *Roscoe on Evidence*, 650, to show the suffiiciery of the evidence to sustain the indictment, so far as regarded the acceptatiorn and admitted meaning of the terms choking ard strangulation.
+Sir T. STAPLES quoted from *5 Carrington and Paine*, 121, as reported in *Roscoe on Evidence*, 650, to show the sufficiency of the evidence to sustain the indictment, so far as regarded the acceptatiorn and admitted meaning of the terms choking ard strangulation.

 Mr. HANNA, Q.C. cited from *Roscoe*, 651, to a similar effect.